Healthy school lunches that are yummy and protein-packed so they will satisfy hungry teenagers all day long.

 - cheese curds or cubes

-We don’t usually do sweets in lunches but the chocolate hazelnut butter in the Justin’s snack packs is a nice treat!
+We don’t usually do sweets in lunches but Justin’s chocolate hazelnut & almond butter is a nice treat!

 A functional lunch bag